Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–codegen.md

 # Documenting %Quantum generated code {#page-documentation-codegen}
 These are guidelines for writing documentation for %Quantum generated code.

-Documentation for %Quantum generated code is written in `.dox` files.
+Documentation for %Quantum generated code is written in `.dox` files because it can not be written directly in source code.
 Documentation is written using documentation comments with the `///` syntax.
 All `.qtn` files created by us should be documented, with a separate `.dox` file for each `.qtn` file.
 The code being documented is that which is found in the generated code resulting from what is defined in the `.qtn` file.
 The generated code is found in the Quantum namespace.